 During the second year of study, the student and Research Advisor select a Faculty Committee composed of five members of the graduate faculty, including the Research Advisor who serves as Chair.
-The Faculty Committee Appointment form may be found at www.uthsc.edu/grad/StudentInfo/Forms/index.php?page=FCAF.
-One or more members must have a regular full-time appointment with UTHSC, at least two members must come from within the track, and at least one member must come from outside the track.
+The Faculty Committee Appointment form is available on the CGHS website at www.uthsc.edu/grad/StudentInfo/Forms/index.php?page=FCAF.
+One or more committee members must have a regular full-time appointment with UTHSC, at least two members must come from within the track, and at least one member must come from outside the track.
 One outside member may be from a non-participating institution.
 The purpose of the Faculty Committee is to assist the student and ultimately to approve the dissertation.